 For new submissions, we recommend that you submit your paper as a single PDF file that contains all the necessary text, figures and tables.

 Our submission system converts submitted files (PDFs or individual files) into a PDF file for the review process.
 The corresponding author must check and approve the PDF to complete the submission process; if there are problems with figure resolution, please contact the Editorial Office.

 During the submission process, you will be asked to provide an email address for each author and suggested reviewer.
-When providing a non-institutional email address (e.g. gmail), an ORCID identifier is also required.
-Papers submitted using non-institutional email addresses and without ORCID iDs will require additional verification steps, which may cause delays.
-All corresponding authors are also required to submit an ORCID iD and it is best practice to use an ORCID iD to identify each author.
+We strongly encourage the use of institutional email addresses.
+All corresponding authors are also required to submit an ORCiD identifier (although it is best practice to use an ORCiD iD to identify each author).
+Papers submitted using non-institutional email addresses (e.g. gmail) and without ORCiD iDs may require additional verification steps, which could cause delays.